imbue-ai/untitled-ai.github.io/_posts/2020-08-06-understanding-self-supervised.md

 class="med-image"
 %}

-[^4]: The original BYOL implementation uses the LARS optimizer for 1000 epochs, with a batch size of 4096 and a warmup period of 10 epochs.
+[^opt]: The original BYOL implementation uses the LARS optimizer for 1000 epochs, with a batch size of 4096 and a warmup period of 10 epochs.
 We are currently running experiments to determine whether the optimizer plays a role in the performance change we notice here.

 ### Why did this happen?